Oplax Hopf Algebras: Preliminaries

 An \emph{oplax} (or \emph{opmonoidal}) \emph{morphism} between pseudomonoids is a 1-cell $f\colon A\to B$ equipped with 2-cells

-such that compatibility conditions for units and multiplications hold.
+such that compatibility conditions for units and multiplications hold, see \cref{sec:oplaxmaps}.
 A \emph{lax morphism} of pseudomonoids is defined similarly, with the 2-cells $\phi,\phi_0$ pointing in the opposite direction and the conditions adjusted accordingly.
 For example, (op)lax morphisms between pseudomonoids in $\Cat$ are precisely (op)lax monoidal functors.
-Pseudomonoids together with (op)lax morphisms form categories $\PsMon_\opl(\ca{K})$ and $\PsMon_\lax(\ca{K})$ (called $\Mon(\Kk)$ in \cite{CLS}) in any monoidal 2-category $\ca{K}$.
-In particular, we can restrict to the full subcategory $\Mon_\opl(\ca{K})$ of strict monoids and oplax 1-cells.
-Dually, we can talk of oplax morphisms between pseudocomonoids in any monoidal 2-category; if $\Kk^\op$ is the monoidal 2-category with reversed 1-cells, it is the case that $\PsMon_\opl(\Kk^\op)\cong\PsComon_\opl(\Kk)^\op$.
+If $\ca{K}$ is a monoidal 2-category, then pseudomonoids together with (op)lax morphisms form categories $\PsMon_\opl(\ca{K})$ and $\PsMon_\lax(\ca{K})$.
+Dually, we can talk of oplax morphisms between pseudocomonoids; if $\Kk^\op$ is the monoidal 2-category with reversed 1-cells, it is the case that $\PsMon_\opl(\Kk^\op)\cong\PsComon_\opl(\Kk)^\op$.